Minnesota Department of Agriculture (MDA), Marketing and Development Division

 -Lobbying - including costs of membership in organizations substantially engaged in lobbying

-The MDA anticipates awarding up to $400,000 through the Farm to School Grant Program.
+The MDA anticipates awarding up to $377,500 in combination through its 2019 Requests for Proposals for the AGRI Farm to School Grant Program and the AGRI Farm to Early Care and Education Program.

-For Planning Grants, up to 75% of the total project cost may be covered by the grant.
+Up to 75% of the total project cost may be covered by the grant, with a maximum grant award of $30,000 and a minimum grant award of $1,000.
 Recipients must contribute the remaining 25% of the project cost as a cash match.
-Blue Cross funds may NOT be used for planning grants.
+Planning grant projects must involve schools or central facilities that participate in NSLP.

 Sources of the cash-match may include: non-state funds (funds that were NOT obtained through the budgeting process of the Minnesota Legislature or granted by a State agency) in the form of cash, loans, other grants or liquid capital assets dedicated to the project.